Russia VI Questionnaire

 11b.
 The army should govern the country

 11c.
-The major economic decisions should be taken by experts, not the
+The major economic decisions should be taken by experts, not the governments or parliament

 11d.
 We should restore the tsar